-Ukraine has well developed pipelines to transport gas and oil from the CIS to Western Europe.
-Ukraine's gas transit system consists of approximately 38.9 thousand kilometres of gas pipelines, 73 compressor stations and 13 underground gas storage facilities (with the capacity to store 32.0 billion cubic metres of gas), with a total transit capacity of approximately 178 billion cubic metres of gas per year, including 142 billion cubic metres of gas per year to central and Western Europe.
-Approximately 21 per cent. of the pipelines have been in operation for more than 33 years and an additional 30 per cent. of the pipelines have been in operation for about 15 to 25 years.
+Ukraine has well developed pipelines (525.05 kilometres without Crimea) to transport gas and oil from the CIS to Western Europe.
+Ukraine's gas transit system consists of approximately 38.0 thousand kilometres of gas pipelines (including the Crimea, or 37.5 without Crimea), 73 compressor stations and 13 underground gas storage facilities (with the capacity to store total transit 32.0 billion cubic metres of gas), with a capacity of approximately 178 billion cubic metres of gas per year, including 142 billion cubic metres of gas per year to central and Western Europe.
+Approximately 21 per cent. of the pipelines have been in operation for more than 33 years and an additional 30 per cent, of the pipelines have been in operation for about 15 to 25 years.
 Ukraine's oil transit system consists of 19 oil pipelines with an aggregate length of approximately 4,767.3 kilometres with an aggregate capacity of 114.0 million tonnes per year, 51 pumping stations and 28 tank fields with an aggregate capacity of more than one million tonnes.
 In June 2001, OJSC Ukrtransnafta ("Ukrtransnafta"), a State-owned oil company and 100 per cent. subsidiary of Naftogaz, was established to manage the transport of oil by pipelines through Ukraine.
 This pipeline infrastructure is a major source of revenue with significant effects on Ukraine's balance of payments.
 See "External Sector-Balance of Payments".